AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/02.Installation/docs.en.md

 ## System requirements

-You can install AdGuard VPN on your iPhone or iPad if you have **iOS 11.2 on the iPhone and iPadOS 13.1 on the iPad or later version**.
+AdGuard VPN can only be installed on devices with **iOS 11.2 or iPadOS 13.1, or later versions**.

 <a name="install"></a>